RaneemAlhorany/get_next_line-42-project/README.md

             if there is no match you should return null
                  $ return (NULL);

-     ///////////////////////// complete bellow  (04 +  02 header + 05 + 06)//////////////////////////////

-//!
  3) memcpy

-/*
-    ^ information:
+        information:
-        % this method is part of the <string.h> library in C (originally called memcpy). (its new of the libft version that need to use it )
-    ^ prototype of the method:
+             this method is part of the <string.h> library in C (originally called memcpy). (its new of the libft version that need to use it ) prototype of the method:
-        $ void *memcpy(void *dest, const void *src, size_t n);
+             void *memcpy(void *dest, const void *src, size_t n);
-    ^ description:
+        description:
             ~ this function copies n bytes from memory area 'src' to memory area 'dest'.
             ~ It performs a raw memory copy, byte by byte.
             ~ Important: memory areas must NOT overlap (use ft_memmove instead if overlapping is possible).
-    ^ parameters:
+        parameters:
             1) void *dest : pointer to the destination memory area where the data will be copied.
             2) const void *src : pointer to the source memory area from which the data will be copied.
             3) size_t n : number of bytes to copy.
-    ^ return:
+        return:
-        ? returns a pointer to the destination memory area (dest).
-    ^ how to implement it:
+             returns a pointer to the destination memory area (dest). how to implement it:
             #  check if  one of both 'dest' and 'src' are NULL; if so, return NULL.
                 if (!dest || !src)
                     return (NULL);
             #  cast pointers to (unsigned char *) to allow byte-by-byte copying:
                   unsigned char *d = dest;
                   const unsigned char *s = src;
             #  prepare a counter of type size_t (to match the type of n).
                     size_t index = -1;
             #  use a loop to copy each byte from s to d:
                   while (++index < n)
                       d[index] = s[index];
             #  return the pointer to the destination memory area.
                     return dest;
-    ^ notes:
+        notes:
-        ! use ft_memmove if there's a chance that 'src' and 'dest' overlap.
-        ! make sure that both pointers are valid and not NULL before using this function.
-        ! ft_memcpy is faster than ft_memmove in non-overlapping cases.
+             use ft_memmove if there's a chance that 'src' and 'dest' overlap. make sure that both pointers are valid and not NULL before using this function. ft_memcpy is faster than ft_memmove in non-overlapping cases.
-*/

-//!
 4) ft_strjoin

-/*
-    ^ information:
+        information:
-        % this method is part of string.h library ^prototype of the method:
+            this method is part of string.h library prototype of the method:
-        $ char *ft_strjoin(char const *s1, char const *s2);
+            char *ft_strjoin(char const *s1, char const *s2);
-    ^ description:
+        description:
            ~ this method is used to concatenate two strings into a new string ~ it allocates memory for the new string, which is the combined length of both input strings plus one for the null terminator
-    ^ parameters:
+        parameters:
            1) char const *s1 : pointer to the first null-terminated string
-        2) char const *s2 : pointer to the second null-terminated string ^ return:
+           2) char const *s2 : pointer to the second null-terminated string
+        return:
-        ? returns a pointer to the newly allocated string containing the concatenated result of s1 and s2 ? returns NULL if memory allocation fails
+            returns a pointer to the newly allocated string containing the concatenated result of s1 and s2 returns NULL if memory allocation fails
-    ^ how to solve it :
+        how to solve it :
-        ! you must to check if the input strings are not NULL before proceeding with concatenation ! if it is not NULL you can proceed with the concatenation ~ to concatenate the two strings you can follow these steps:
+            you must to check if the input strings are not NULL before proceeding with concatenation if it is not NULL you can proceed with the concatenation to concatenate the two strings you can follow these steps:
                # check if the both input string is NULL or not; if so, return NULL
                     if (!s1 && !s2)
                            return (NULL);
                #  calculate the lengths of both input strings using strlen method
                     size_t len_s1 = strlen(s1);
                     size_t len_s2 = strlen(s2);
                #  allocate memory for the new string using malloc
                    ? char *new_str = malloc(len of the first string + len of the second string + 1 (this for \0));
                    % We add +1 to allocate space for the null terminator \0 char *strjoin = malloc(len_s1 + len_s2 + 1);
                #  check if memory allocation was successful
                     if (!strjoin)
                            return NULL;
-                % If malloc fails, it returns NULL, indicating that memory allocation was unsuccessful.
-            !  copy the contents of both input strings into the newly allocated memory
+                    If malloc fails, it returns NULL, indicating that memory allocation was unsuccessful. otherwize  copy the contents of both input strings into the newly allocated memory
                #  first copy the contents of s1 into strjoin using ft_memcpy method
                     ft_memcpy(strjoin, s1, len_s1);
-                % We use memcpy to copy the content from the original string s1 to the newly allocated memory strjoin.
+                    We use memcpy to copy the content from the original string s1 to the newly allocated memory strjoin.
                #  second copy the contents of s2 into strjoin using ft_memcpy method
                     ft_memcpy(strjoin + len_s1, s2, len_s2);
-                % We use memcpy to copy the content from the original string s2 to the newly allocated memory strjoin.
+                    We use memcpy to copy the content from the original string s2 to the newly allocated memory strjoin.
                #  add the null terminator at the end of new_str
                    ? strjoin[len_s1 + len_s2] = '\0';
                #  return the pointer to the newly allocated concatenated string
                    ? return strjoin;
-    ^ notes:
+        notes:
-        ! make sure to include the  "libft.h" library to use strlen function ! make sure to include stdlib.h library to use malloc function */
+           ! make sure to include stdlib.h library to use malloc function in the header file

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

-//^ relation diagram (how the methods work together):
+relation diagram (how the methods work together):
-/*

         ┌───────────────────────────────┐
         │         get_next_line         │
         └──────────────┬────────────────┘